 In March 2006, we paid \$38.2 million to TEPPCO for its Pioneer natural gas processing plant located in Opal, Wyoming and certain natural gas processing rights related to production from the Jonah and Pinedale fields located in the Greater Green River Basin in Wyoming.
-After an in-depth consideration of relevant factors, this transaction was approved by the Audit and Conflicts Committee of our general partner, and the Audit and Conflicts Committee of the general partner of TEPPCO.
+After an in-depth consideration of relevant factors, this transaction was approved by the Audit and Conflicts Committee of the general partner of Enterprise Products Partners and the Audit and Conflicts Committee of the general partner of TEPPCO.
 In addition, each party received a fairness opinion rendered by an independent advisor.
 TEPPCO will have no continued involvement in the contracts or in the operations of the Pioneer facility.
-The unaudited pro forma financial impact of this transaction is not significant.
+The unaudited proforma financial impact of this transaction is not significant.